-Lizzie Yarina is a designer and planner whose work explores the relationship between environmental risk and spatial politics.
+Lizzie Yarina is an Assistant Professor in the School of Architecture with affiliate appointments in the School of Public Policy and Urban Affairs and Global Asian Studies.
+She works in the area of regional planning and resilience.
 Her research reveals how large-scale resilience projects are underpinned by the technocratic norms of the climate change planning industry.
 These norms, in turn, shape the ways our world is being reshaped in light of environmental crises.

 Lizzie completed a PhD in the MIT Department of Urban Studies and Planning, where was both a Martin Sustainability fellow and Leventhal Center for Advanced Urbanism fellow.
 Her doctoral fieldwork was supported by a Fulbright-Hays Doctoral Dissertation Award.
 She also holds a joint Masters of Architecture and Masters in City Planning from MIT, and a B.S.
 Arch from the University of Michigan.